For Family & Friends

 Skylight Trust – supporting children, young people, and their whānau to navigate through tough times.

-Privacy: due to privacy legislation we cannot confirm a patient’s status, refer phone calls or release information without the patient’s prior permission.
+Privacy: due to privacy legislation Ashburn cannot confirm a patient’s status, refer phone calls or release information without the patient’s prior permission.

 Concerns or complaints: any issues not resolved through the usual communication channels can be brought to the attention of the Medical Director.